eteitelbaum/academic-website/content/slides/psc1001_6.1/index.md

 - Can “democratic socialism” work in the United States
 	- Is it the American dream “for real”?
 	- Is it possible in a U.S. context
-	- Discuss in reference to the Alesina et. al. reading

 ---
 # Conclusion